tracycaldwell/thinkcspy/_sources/Strings/Exercises.rst

             # Your code here

-        # Don't copy these tests into Vocareum!
         # Note that depending on whether you use str.format or string concatenation
         # your code will pass different tests.
 As long as your code passes either
-        # tests 1-3 OR tests 4-6, it should pass in Vocareum.
+        # tests 1-3 OR tests 4-6, you'll be okay.
 See below for more details.
         from test import testEqual

         # Tests 1-3: solutions using string concatenation should pass these